sumeet-bansal/lighthouse/README.md

 Further suggestions welcome.
 For information on contacting developers, please see ['Developers' section](#developers).

-# Accessibility
+# Code and Build
-The code can be found online on [the GitHub page for Lighthouse](https://github.com/sbansal21/AlcatrazDiagnosticSuite) and each release of Lighthouse can be found online on [the GitHub releases page for Lighthouse](https://github.com/sbansal21/AlcatrazDiagnosticSuite/releases).
+The code can be found online on [the GitHub page for Lighthouse](https://github.com/sumeet-bansal/lighthouse) and each release of Lighthouse can be found online on [the GitHub releases page for Lighthouse](https://github.com/sumeet-bansal/lighthouse/releases).
 Lighthouse is currently on release v1.2 with future releases under development.
+The repo is set up as a Maven project that can be easily compiled and built.

 # Developers
 + Sumeet Bansal (sbansal@actiance.com)